 Four things I’ve seen, read, or thought might seed results:

-1. Screening for Resiliency Adaptability and Resilience — Talent Management Magazine
+1. Screening for Resiliency Adaptability and Resilience — [link no longer valid, sadly] Talent Management Magazine

 Change is constant, whether we, as individuals, our team, or our organization like this reality, change demands resilience from people, teams, and organization.

 Change also causes constant challenges to some more than others.
 Those who adapt thrive, those who can not jeopardize everyone around them and your organization’s capability to remain relevant.

 In this climate of constant change is an adaptable employee now more important to assess than a technical or functional capability?
 This article takes a look at how organizations in the public- and private sector go about assessing for adaptability and resilience.